gltewalt/parse-caddy/README.md

 ![rule](images/rule.gif)

-Collect / keep reults will appear next to the End of input value:
+Collect / keep results will appear next to the End of input value:

 ![results](images/results.png)
 ----